MBA/MS in Media Ventures

 It is possible to complete the 80 credits for the COM and MBA degrees by taking courses in the Summer Session(s) following the first years.
 Please see the advisors in both schools regarding exceptions to standard course planning.

 It is also possible to gain valuable experience during the summer between the first and second year by pursuing a management/media internship.
-More information about opportunities for hands-on experience may be obtained from the Career Center at the School of Management and the College of Communication.
+More information about opportunities for hands-on experience may be obtained from the Career Center at the Questrom School of Business and the College of Communication.

 Full 5-Semester Curriculum